vachan-maker/vachan-maker.github.io/content/posts/closing-out-the-fouth-semester/index.md

 But out of all the exams, preparing for the Operating System paper was probably the most stressful because I had exactly one day to study five modules.
 Fortunately, I was actually able to cover about four modules and prepared for the exam pretty well.

 A few of my friends also had arranged online classes on Discord and this actually was super helpful.
 I was able to answer many of the questions in the exam just because of studying with my bros.
+{{<figure src = "discord-class.webp" caption = "Group study with my friends on Discord" alt = "Screenshot of a voice chat with my friends on discord">}}

 ## Wrapping up